emetowinner/Hostel-Checkin/README.md

 		well that there child has been cleared for a convenient place to stay.

 g)		*The aim of this project is vast…*

+**WELCOME AND THANK YOU FOR CONTRIBUTING TO THIS PROJECT.
+PLEASE TAKE YOUR TIME TO STUDY THIS PAGE CAREFULLY BEFORE MAKING ANY CHANGES TO THE CODEBASE.
+TRY TO BE ON A PROPER PHASE WITH THE REST OF THE TEAM**